 Below are several storage options to consider based on how long you need the recording and if the recording will be shared internally to JMU or externally.
 Please be mindful of FERPA requirements and student privacy before sharing class recordings.

-Everybody at JMU has space available in OneDrive for Business.
-Students have 1TB each, and faculty/staff have 5TB each.
-Files stored on OneDrive can be shared with others at JMU, including students, and with external email addresses.
-Microsoft has provided support documents and directions for sharing files with OneDrive here.
+Everyone at JMU has space available in OneDrive.
+Files stored in OneDrive can be shared with others at JMU, including students, and with external email addresses.

-You can now use Canvas Studio, JMU’s new platform for recording, storing, and sharing instructional media.
-It is currently available to all JMU faculty, staff, and students who have a Canvas account, and will fully replace Techsmith Knowmia in July
+Canvas Studio is JMU’s platform for recording, storing, and sharing instructional media.
+It is currently available to all JMU faculty, staff, and students who have a Canvas account

 YouTube